 - WordPress Caching Plugins.
 Use one of the WordPress caching plugins.
 Never use 2 caching plugins on the one WordPress installation as they could create conflicts.
 The following WordPress caching plugins are popular;

-- W3 Total Cache Plugin: With WordPress caching, you’re essentially creating static versions of your posts and pages, so it can be rendered quickly by browsers for better user experience.
+- W3 Total Cache Plugin: With WordPress caching, you’re essentially creating static versions of your posts and pages, so it can be rendered quickly by browsers for a better user experience.
 After you’ve installed the plugin, you’ll see a new menu in the left sidebar called Performance.
 I enable Page Cache, Minify, Browser Cache, and CDN on all my sites.
 Now, it’s important to note that the W3 Total Cache settings that work for my site, won’t necessarily work for yours.
 There are way too many variables to consider like your server set-up, your hosting plan and more.

 - The other plugins I recommend you to test are WP Fastest Cache, WP Super Cache and WP Rocket.